Interserve Learning & Employment (Services) Limited (ILE) is committed to protecting the privacy and security of your personal information.

 - Where it is necessary for our legitimate interest (or those of a third party) and your interest and fundamental rights do not override those interest.

-We may also use your personal information in the following situation, which are likely to be rare:
+We may also use your personal information in the following situation, which

 - Where we need to protect your interest (or someone else’s interest)